OverlordAlex/Fitocrazy/README.md

 - most common exercises should be based on similar exercises already in workout?
 - BUG: buttons dont line up with spinners in adding exercise (problem only if the spinner is empty) - should happen once in entire app lifecycle
 - workout creation based on body part (not needed - can create via search by bodypart on adding exercises)
+- multiple of same set should show better in current workout - collapse? (not needed, is fine in practice)